PetarBabic/Star-Guiding-program/README.md

 ![program interface](https://github.com/PetarBabic/Star-Tracking-program/blob/7ac6d23d80b91c5c4f0385d8dda91f2010262af4/Images/GUI.png)

 My high school graduation project from 2018 tackles one of the major astrophotography problems: star-tracking.
 When taking long exposures of the night sky, the stars leave a trail behind them because the Earth is constantly rotating, this is solved using a tracking mount and a small guiding camera that tracks the stars to finely correct the movement.
-I wrote a Python program that tracks the stars and minimizes the star elongation in long exposures photography.
+I wrote a Python program that tracks the stars and minimizes the star elongation in long exposure photography.
 Everything was verified to be working correctly using a ground based telescope system:

 | Imaging setup | Description |
 | ----------- | ----------- |